Burford farmer helps spread the word about colon cancer screening

 A member of choirs including Brant Men of Song and the Ontario Male Chorus, Larry is now lending his voice to something new by partnering with the Brant County Health Unit and Regional Cancer Program to promote colon cancer screening for Colon Cancer Awareness Month in March.

 Ontario men and women ages 50 to 74 with no symptoms of colon cancer or first-degree family history (parent, sibling or child diagnosed with the disease) are encouraged to take a simple, free at-home test every two years as part of their routine medical care.
-Called the Fecal Occult Blood Test (FOBT), it’s offered through the province’s ColonCancerCheck program and is designed to catch signs of colon cancer early, when it’s easier to treat and beat.
+It’s offered through the province’s ColonCancerCheck program and is designed to catch signs of colon cancer early, when it’s easier to treat and beat.

 Colon cancer is the second most commonly diagnosed cancer in Ontario and the second most common cause of cancer deaths.
 When caught early, nine out of every 10 people can be cured.
 Yet provincially and regionally about 40 percent of eligible men and women are overdue for screening.